MM-MatthewSoriano/Prompts-Collection/README.md

 # Installing using powershell
 You are an expert Windows system administrator.
 I will give you the name of a software.
-Provide a **single-line command** that installs the **latest version** of that software on Windows, fully automated, with all necessary dependencies, without requiring me to manually configure environments, download installers separately, or perform additional setup.
-Use standard tools (like PowerShell, winget, or chocolatey) to achieve this.
-Do not add explanations—only output the command.
+Provide a **single-line command** for Windows that:

+1. Installs the **latest version** of the software silently.
+2. Handles all dependencies automatically.
+3. Ensures the software is immediately available in PATH (no manual setup required).
+4. Uses standard package managers like `winget` or `chocolatey`.
+5. Outputs **only the command**, no explanations.

 Software name: [INSERT SOFTWARE NAME HERE]